f-edwards/intermediate_stats/index.md

 - Please complete and submit assignments on time.

 - Be respectful and professional.
 Be mindful of the space you take up in the classroom.
-Food and drink are allowed, but please keep the cell phone use and non-course related computer use to a minimum.

-- Bring your computer.
-Most of the work we'll be doing involves writing code, so bring a computer with you to class.
-Let me know if access to a laptop is an issue.

 - Collaborate with your colleagues.
 I encourage you all to work together to complete assignments.
 However, I do expect you each to submit your own homework writeups.